Very Cool Free Mac OSX Font for Terminal Windows and Programming

 su – [non-root-user] -c [path-to-shell-script]

-Make sure that the exit command is the last thing in the shell script so that you will exit → Continue reading “Starting a Process as a Non Root User on Startup under Linux”
+Make sure that the exit command is the last thing in the shell script so that you will exit the su and rc.local will continue processing as the root user.

 Adding JBoss EJB3 Libraries/JBoss Runtime to the Build Path in Eclipse